Connect with others who understand.

 Use Antiseptic Wash

 Cleansing the affected areas with antiseptic wash daily helps reduce the growth of bacteria on your skin’s surface that can contribute to odor.
-An acne cleanser that contains salicylic acid, benzoyl peroxide, or zinc pyrithione can be part of your skin care routine, or you could try an antibacterial soap such as Hibiclens or Hibiscrub.
+An acne cleanser that contains salicylic acid, benzoyl peroxide, or zinc pyrithione can be part of your skin care routine.
+Or you could try an antibacterial soap such as Hibiclens or Hibiscrub.
 Applying diluted white vinegar to HS lesions before dressing them can also help reduce the odor.

 Many members of myHSteam affirmed the effectiveness of a good cleansing routine, sharing comments such as these: